-User Nonvolatile FlashROM
+User Nonvolatile FlashROM (FROM)

-Actel ProASIC3E devices have 1 kbit of on-chip, useraccessible, nonvolatile FlashROM.
-The FlashROM can be used in diverse system applications:
+Actel ProASIC3E devices have 1 kbit of on-chip, user-accessible, nonvolatile FlashROM (FROM).
+The FROM can be used in diverse system applications:

-- Internet protocol addressing (wireless or fixed) - System calibration settings - Device serialization and/or inventory control - Subscription-based business models (for example, set-top boxes) - Secure key storage for secure communications algorithms - Asset management/tracking - Date stamping - Version management
+- Internet protocol addressing (wireless or fixed) - System calibration settings - Device serialization and/or inventory control - Subscription-based business models (for example, set-top boxes) - Secure key storage for secure communications algorithms - Asset management/tracking - · Date stamping - Version management

-The FlashROM is written using the standard ProASIC3E IEEE 1532 JTAG programming interface.
-The core can be individually programmed (erased and written), and onchip AES decryption can be used selectively to securely load data over public networks, such as security keys stored in the FlashROM for a user design.
+The FROM is written using the standard ProASIC3E IEEE1532 JTAG programming interface.
+The core can be individually programmed (erased and written), and onchip AES decryption can be used selectively to securely load data over public networks, such as security keys stored in the FROM for a user design.

-The FlashROM can be programmed via the JTAG programming interface, and its contents can be read back either through the JTAG programming interface or via direct FPGA core addressing.
-Note that the FlashROM can ONLY be programmed from the JTAG interface, and cannot be programmed from the internal logic array.
+The FROM can be programmed via the JTAG programming interface, and its contents can be read back either through the JTAG programming interface or via direct FPGA core addressing.
+Note that the FROM can ONLY be programmed from the JTAG interface, and cannot be programmed from the internal logic array.

-The FlashROM is programmed as 8 banks of 128 bits; however, reading is performed on a byte-by-byte basis using synchronous interface.
+The FROM is programmed as 8 banks of 128 bits; however, reading is performed on a random byte-by-byte basis.
 A 7-bit address from the FPGA core defines which of the 8 banks and which of the 16 bytes within that bank are being read.
-The three most significant bits (MSBs) of the FlashROM address determine the bank, and the four least significant bits (LSBs) of the FlashROM address define the byte.
+The three most significant bits (MSBs) of the FROM address determine the bank, and the four least significant bits (LSBs) of the FROM address define the byte.

-The Actel ProASIC3E development software solutions, Libero® Integrated Design Environment (IDE) and Designer v6.1 or later, have extensive support for the FlashROM memory.
+The Actel ProASIC3E development software solutions, Libero® Integrated Design Environment (IDE) and Designer v6.1 or later, have extensive support for the FROM memory.
 One such feature is auto-generation of sequential programming files for applications requiring a unique serial number in each part.
 The second part allows the inclusion of static data for system version control.
-Data for the FlashROM can be generated quickly and easily using Actel Libero IDE and Designer software tools.
-Comprehensive programming file support is also included to allow for easy programming of large numbers of parts with differing FlashROM contents.
+Data for the FROM can be generated quickly and easily using Actel Libero IDE and Designer software tools.
+Comprehensive programming file support is also included to allow for easy programming of large numbers of parts with differing FROM contents.